AdobeDocs/workfront.en/help/workfront-library/content-management/basics/search-for-items-in-workfront-library.md

 >[!NOTE]
 >
->If your `Workfront Library administrator` has not configure metadata for content in `Workfront Library`, then `Workfront Library` searches only for asset names, folder names, and collection names.
+>If your Workfront Library administrator has not configure metadata for content in Workfront Library, then Workfront Library searches only for asset names, folder names, and collection names.

 If you are searching for content that has multiple versions, you can search only for the metadata associated with the active (or current) version of the content.
 Metadata for older versions is not searchable.
 For more information about content versions, see [Overview of content versioning in Workfront Library](../../../workfront-library/content-management/content-versioning/content-versioning-overview.md).

-Users with Viewer access to `Workfront Library` or to a portal can search for:
+Users with Viewer access to Workfront Library or to a portal can search for:

 * Content shared with them

-Users with Manager access to `Workfront Library` or to a portal can search for:
+Users with Manager access to Workfront Library or to a portal can search for:

 * Content shared with them
 * Content that they uploaded
 * With the Show Expired filter enabled, expired content that they have permissions to
 * With the Show Hidden filter enabled, hidden content that they have permissions to

-`Workfront Library` looks for matches based on the following relevance order:&nbsp;
+Workfront Library looks for matches based on the following relevance order:&nbsp;

 1. File names: Because the file name is searched for first, we recommend that your organization use a consistent file naming convention.&nbsp;
 1. Keywords: For more information about keywords, see [Overview of keyword metadata in Workfront Library](../../../workfront-library/administration-and-setup/metadata/keyword-metadata-overview.md).